ayunav/MeetupOrganizer/README.md

 **TO-DO:**

-- date formatter
-- improve response time on fetching upcoming and past events: cache response, add pull to refresh
-- oAuth glitch fix
 - on navigation to addPhotosVC display photos that are already on the server (fetch photos, display in the col view)
 - when uploading new photos, add new photos to the col view
 - beautify collection view photo gallery

+- improve response time on fetching upcoming and past events: cache response, add pull to refresh
+- oAuth glitch fix
 - handle errors, create user facing alerts
 - nit: request access to photos on add photos button tapped, not on vc navigation
 - nit: change back nav button to red meetup color arrow, no string